yazd/DKit/README.md

   - This command creates a dub package template file.
 - DKit: Create Project From DUB Package File
   - You can create a Sublime project from a DUB package file using this command.
 Open the DUB package file, then run this to create the project.
+- DKit: Goto Definition
+  - Use goto definition by setting the cursor in the symbol that you want to goto, and then running the command.

 Troubleshooting
 ---------------